Last Updated on April 12, 2021 by smartkitchenpicks

 If you want something done right, you’ve got to do it yourself.
 Or… if you want to enjoy a delicious treat that you see in the store only to find out that it “may contain traces of [insert food you’re allergic to here],” then you’ve got to make it yourself.

 I’m not complaining, though.
 I’m really not.
 I grew up thinking that I was allergic to all nuts, so finding out it was just peanuts was a real blessing.
-And if you’re wondering how I went 24 years living under false pretenses, it’s because my parents told me that my allergy encompassed all nuts so that my little 4 year old kindergarden self wouldn’t get confused and accidentally end up in the ER.
+And if you’re wondering how I went 24 years living under false pretenses, it’s because my parents told me that my allergy encompassed all nuts so that my little 4-year old kindergarten self wouldn’t get confused and accidentally end up in the ER.
 Avoid all nuts, they said.
 So I did.

-Either way, I’ve been making up for lost time with a serious love affair with almond butter that’s been going strong for a few years now.
+Either way, I’ve been making up for lost time with a serious love affair with chocolate coconut almond butter that’s been going strong for a few years now.

 Seriously!
 All you need are some almonds and a food processor.
 That’s it!
-Well, that’s it if you just want a basic old no-fuss almond butter.
-But why stop there when you can have chocolate coconut almond butter…
+Well, that’s it if you just want a basic old no-fuss chocolate coconut almond butter.

-Almond butter can be a little bit tricky to make since it requires some processing time before the almonds release their oils and get smooth, so adding that spoonful of coconut oil really helps move things along more quickly, in addition to adding a nice and subtle coconut flavour.
-I like using roasted almonds in this recipe because their more robust flavour really compliments the cocoa, but you could easily use raw almonds if that’s all you have on hand.
+Almond butter can be a little tricky to make since it requires some processing time before the almonds release their oils and get smooth, so adding that spoonful of coconut oil really helps move things along more quickly, in addition to adding a nice and subtle coconut flavor.
+I like using roasted almonds in this recipe because their more robust flavor really compliments the cocoa, but you could easily use raw almonds if that’s all you have on hand.

-And if you’ve never tried making your own almond butter before then I really recommend that you give it a go!
-Not only is it a lot more cost effective than buying the fancy jars from the store, but it let’s you experiment with some pretty awesome flavour combinations.
+And if you’ve never tried making your own chocolate coconut almond butter before then I really recommend that you give it a go!
+Not only is it a lot more cost effective than buying the fancy jars from the store, but it lets you experiment with some pretty awesome flavor combinations.
 Like this one…

 - 2 cups roasted salted almonds

 - 1 Tbsp. honey